-Aristyo Rizka Darmawan is a Lecturer in International Law at the University of Indonesia and Young Leader at the Honolulu-based Pacific Forum Foreign Policy Research Institute.
-His research focuses on international law and foreign policy in the Asia Pacific.
+Aristyo Rizka Darmawan is a Lecturer in International Law and researcher at the Centre for Sustainable Ocean Policy at Universitas Indonesia.
+His research focuses on the law of the sea and maritime security in Southeast Asia.
 He holds a Master’s in international law from the Fletcher School of Law and Diplomacy at Tufts University.

 The recent signing of three treaties — a Flight Information Region agreement, a Defence Cooperation Agreement and an extradition treaty — augurs well for relations between Indonesia and Singapore.
 It is also a boost to regional security.